CCISDG/django-simple-sso/README.rst

 Special Notes
 ==============
-To install this package, you should clone this repo, workon your virtual environment, and run "python setup.py install"
+To install this package, you should clone this repo, workon your virtual environment, and run
+- "python setup.py build"
+- "python setup.py install"

 django-simple-sso